-12 CONTRACTORS, SERVICE AND ACTIVITY PROVIDERS ALTERNATIVE PROVISION PROVIDERS AND WORK PLACEMENT PROVIDERS
+12 CONTRACTORS, SERVICE AND ACTIVITY PROVIDERS AND WORK PLACEMENT PROVIDERS

 - 12.1 We will ensure that contractors and providers are aware of our college safeguarding and child protection policy and procedures.
-We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 12.2 We will seek written confirmation that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: September 2021.
-If assurance is not obtained, permission to work with our children or use our college premises may be refused. - 12.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 12.4 When the college places a student with an alternative provision provider, the college continues to be responsible for the safeguarding of that student.
-The college will obtain written confirmation from the alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that the college would otherwise perform in respect of our own staff.
-We will also ensure that the alternative provision provider is aware of any risk factors or safeguarding concerns for any student placed with them by us and that they can meet their needs.
-In respect of us being responsible for the safeguarding of that student we will establish agreements and protocols with the alternative provision provider for the sharing of information such as daily attendance or emerging concerns.

-12.5 When sending students on a work placement, as part of work experience, we will seek reassurances about their policies and procedures to protect children and vulnerable adults from harm, and request checks on supervising adults, where necessary, as outlined in Keeping Children Safe in Education September 2021.
+We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 12.2 We will seek written confirmation that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: September 2023.
+If assurance is not obtained, permission to work with our children or use our college premises may be refused. - 12.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 12.5 When sending students on a work placement, as part of work experience, we will seek reassurances about their policies and procedures to protect children and vulnerable adults from harm, and request checks on supervising adults, where necessary, as outlined in Keeping Children Safe in Education September 2023.